Questions? Call Us At

 Can you now see why having insider contacts is every bit as important as having solid broadcasting skills?

-If your answer is 'college broadcasting', think again.
-You'll make some contacts in college radio or TV, but few - or none - in the real world of sports broadcasting.
+If your answer is “college broadcasting,” think again.
+You’ll make some contacts in college radio or TV, but few – or none – in the real world of sports broadcasting.

 The same sad truth holds true for traditional brick-and-mortar broadcasting schools.
 The leap from the broadcasting school classroom to the broadcasting booth is one that you'll have to navigate on your own, since they operate in two different worlds.